IntersectMBO/cardano-coin-selection/information/specification.md

 When making a payment to someone, we typically select a combination of coins and banknotes from a wallet that, when added together, have enough value to cover the amount required.

 Ideally, we'd always be able to select _just enough_ to cover the exact amount.
-However, given that coins and banknotes have fixed values (and cannot be subdivided), it's often impossible to select the exact amount required.
+However, given that coins and banknotes have fixed values (and cannot be subdivided without destroying their value), it's often impossible to select the exact amount required.
 In such cases, we typically give the recipient _more_ than the required amount, and then receive the excess value back as _change_.

 > #### Example
 >